adipopbv/shows-app/docs.md

 ### Solutions

 - using `threading.Lock` in the `sell_seats` service when adding new sales and sold seats to the database
+- using `transactions` by default on sqlite database operations
+- implementing `future/promises` by using `execute` from `ThreadPoolExecutor`

 ## Diagrams & docs